 The original floors were too damaged to refinish.
 See my tutorial on how to paint wood floors.

-I especially like the steps leading up to this loft bedroom.
-Adding a German smear feature wall was the perfect touch in this room.
+I especially like the steps leading up to this loft bedroom with the white washed plaster.

 I love working with Beyond Paint on projects.